taviso/lotusdrv/README.md

 The `UNIX` command is a `DOSEMU` feature, it runs a command on the host.
 The 123 online help explains how to loop over ranges, etc.

-I have a very simple demo sheet that demonstrates how to do this available [here](https://lock.cmpxchg8b.com/files/findemo.wk3).
+I have a very simple example sheet that demonstrates how to do this available [here](https://lock.cmpxchg8b.com/files/findemo.wk3).

-It demonstrates how to automatically populate a table of stock prices, press `Alt-R` to update stock prices.
+It automatically populates a table of stock prices when you press `Alt-R`.
 Use `Ctrl-PgUp` and `Ctrl-PgDn` to switch sheets and browse around.

-You will need a script in your `$PATH` like this, and don't forget to add it to your `$_unix_exec`.
+You will need a script in your `$PATH` like this, and don't forget to add it to your `$_unix_exec` in `.dosemurc`.

 ```bash
 #!/bin/bash